 Discover More Around Village Creek

 You could spend your whole trip explore Village Creek State Park.
-With activities from horse trails, golfing, and top-of-the-line accommodations, it’s a trip that the entire family can enjoy.
+With activities from horse trails, golfing, mountain biking, and top-of-the-line accommodations, it’s a trip that the entire family can enjoy.
 While you’re in the area, be sure to check out the other attractions the region has to offer!
 Anglers can explore Lake Austell, a noted spot for bass, bream, crappie, and catfish.

 Village Creek is nestled inside of Crowley’s Ridge, a geological formation carved out by the Arkansas and Ohio rivers.
 The landscape of the ridge is as vast as the area itself, encompassing lush vegetation of the St. Francis National Forest, and the rocky remnants of the erosion that are still visible today.

 You can also check out Parkin Archeological State Park.
 Located just 20 minutes away from Village Creek, you can explore this National Historic Landmark which preserves and interprets the site of an American Indian village.
 The visitor center houses artifacts and interpretive exhibits.